brndnmtthws/brndn-io/content/posts/reduce-dont-recycle/index.md

 - costs have—in some cases—[become unsustainable](https://archive.is/uYPjQ) and numerous US cities have [ended or scaled down recycling programs](https://www.wastedive.com/news/what-chinese-import-policies-mean-for-all-50-states/510751/)
 - some believe that recycling is [coming to an end altogether](https://fivethirtyeight.com/features/the-era-of-easy-recycling-may-be-coming-to-an-end/), which suggests we need to find a better way to manage waste

-**Update (2025):** The situation has only gotten worse since this article was first written.
-The pandemic created a massive surge in single-use plastics from PPE and takeout containers.
+**Update (2025):** Since 2019, the pandemic dumped a fresh wave of single-use plastics into the system through PPE and takeout containers.
 A 2022 report revealed that less than 6% of plastic in the US was actually recycled[^1], despite decades of messaging suggesting plastic recycling is effective.
 Meanwhile, the fossil fuel industry plans to triple plastic production by 2050.

 Even paper recycling, once considered straightforward, faces contamination issues.
 When people toss greasy pizza boxes or plastic-lined coffee cups into paper recycling, they can ruin entire batches of otherwise recyclable materials.